Reset All

 What happens when you’ve finished an apprenticeship/traineeship?

-When you finish your apprenticeship/traineeship you will be completed in our database once your last unit standard result is entered.
+When you finish your apprenticeship or traineeship, you will be marked as completed in our database once your final unit standard result has been entered.

-Once this is done you will be given a printed certificate by your Competenz contact.
-Or, your certificate will be couriered to your workplace.
+Once all requirements are confirmed and your completion has been processed, you will receive a printed certificate from your Competenz contact, or it will be couriered to your workplace.

 Learner